ChandanaKarunaratne/Global-Trust-Identification/README.md

 Research on how to establish trust and identify MANET nodes for secure communication.

-Refer Wiki section for a detailed description about this project.
+Please refer to Wiki section for a detailed description about this project.